Quick Answer

 - reduced jump height

-- fatigue late in matches
+- fatigue later in matches

-- Banana with peanut butter or a light carbohydrate-rich snack
+- banana with peanut butter

 Practitioner Insight: What I See in Real Athletes

-- relying heavily on caffeine to push through fatigue
+- rely heavily on caffeine

-- eating most daily calories late at night
+- consume most calories late at night

-- declining energy during training
+- declining energy

-- slower recovery between workouts
+- inconsistent recovery

-- plateaued progress
+- stalled progress

 Action Steps — How to Start Fueling Like an Athlete Today

-- Prioritize protein after training (chicken, yogurt, protein shake)
+- Prioritize protein after workouts and practices

-- Avoid skipping meals, especially on training days
+- Avoid skipping meals on training days

 Frequently Asked Questions